Resuming Exercise after Eyelid Surgery

 One Week after Eyelid Surgery

-The result of the surgery will start to become more visible in about a week’s time frame.
-Your eyes might still be quite swollen, and bruised but all these side effects will slowly start to subside as the week progresses.
+The result of the surgery will start to become more visible in about a week.
+Your eyes might still be quite swollen and bruised but all these side effects will slowly start to subside as the week progresses.
 Make sure to take all the prescribed meds to feel as comfortable as possible.
-Most people can get back to their workout routine in about one week’s time frame.
-When it comes to exercising, you need to use your common sense combined with the instructions of Dr Turner as your guide.
-You can return to light, low impact cardiovascular workouts after the first week of recovery.
+Most people can get back to their workout routine in about one week.
+When it comes to exercising, make sure to follow the post-surgery instructions provided by Dr Turner.
+You can return to light, low-impact cardiovascular workouts after the first week of recovery.

 Medications: Swelling and bruising are very common but will subside on their own without additional treatment.
 You should be finishing the prescription antibiotics by the end of the first week unless instructed otherwise.
 Dr Turner might ask you to continue using Arnica Montana and Bromelain for one more week to help with your healing process.